Hai Van Pass, Vietnam - RooWanders

 And there you have it – what to expect for your road trip between Hue and Hoi An.

-Don’t just take a one-way bus from Hue to Hoi An or vice versa, grab a seat on the Reunification Express train, a travel tour bus, or a private car or motorbike.
+Don’t just take a one-way bus from Hue to Hoi An or vice versa, grab a seat on the train, a sightseeing bus, or a private car or motorbike.
 Hai Van Pass is one good road trip in Vietnam for any travellers on the conventional whole Vietnam itinerary.

 Leave a Reply